Cecilist/P1-JDCecil/README.md

-# Project 1: Un-named 2D Physics-Based Game
+# Project 1: Un-named 2D Physics Game !!
 Created By: Jacob Cecil

 This project was assigned as Project 1 by Dr. Gestwicki for CS 315 Game Programming at Ball State University during the Fall 2021 semester.